ChatScript/ChatScript/WIKI/ChatScript-Command-Line-Parameters.md

 |`logs=xxx`     | name relative or absolute path to where you want the LOGS folder to be.
 Do not add trailing `/`
 |`userlog`      | Store a user-bot log in USERS directory (default)
 |`userlog=1`      | alternate form of request, you can use 0 for off and 1 for on (file).
 2 means stdout   4 means stderr - you may combine
-|`userlogging=file`      | alternate form of request, you can use none for off and file, stdout, stderr.  - you may combine userlogging=file,stdout
+|`userlogging=file`      | primary form of request, you can use none for off and file, stdout, stderr.  - you may combine userlogging=file,stdout
 |`nouserlog`    | Don't store a user-bot log
+|`serverlog`      | Store a server log in LOGS directory (default)
+|`serverlog=1`      | alternate form of request, you can use 0 for off and 1 for on (file).
+2 means stdout   4 means stderr - you may combine
+|`serverlogging=file`      | primary form of request, you can use none for off and file, stdout, stderr.  - you may combine serverlogging=file,stdout
+|`noserverlog`    | Don't store a server log
 |`tmp=xxx`     | name relative or absolute path to where you want the TMP folder to be.
 Do not add trailing `/`
 |`crashpath=xxx`     | file to write about fatal Linux signals that will be outside of the cs folder `/`
 |`windowsbuglog=xxx` | names a WINDOWS directory to replicate the BUGS.txt log file outside of the CS directory area
 |`linuxsbuglog=xxx` | names a LINUX directory to replicate the BUGS.txt log file outside of the CS directory area
+|`Vcs_new_user="text"` | if input has given text within it, treat user as new and dont read the topic file

 ## Execution options
 | option           | description